Commands

 scaleRow scales a row of a matrix by a rational row number (0 is first row) 1 matrix and 1 rational (order doesn't matter)

-T transpose none 1 matrix
+T transposes a matrix none 1 matrix

 inv inverses a matrix none 1 matrix